Algebraic Theory of Quantum Synchronization and Limit Cycles under Dissipation: Definitions and Methods

-These definitions do not require that the system has an internal mechanism that synchronizes the two sites.
-Since we simply require the existence of some initial state for which the observables are synchronized, this initial state can be finely tuned so that in fact the observables on the two subsystems are initially equal and their evolutions are identical.
-To characterise synchronization which is robust to variation in initial conditions, we make the further definition.
+\begin{defi}[Metastably\footnote{Metastable synchronisation of this form has also been previously referred to as transient synchronisation \cite{Giorgi_Cabot_Zambrini_2019, quantumsynch9}.} synchronized] We say that the subsystems $j$ and $k$ are \emph{metastably synchronized} in the observable $O$ if for some initial state during the interval $t\in [\tau, T]$ where $T>>\tau$ we have $\ave{O_j(t)} = \ave{O_k(t)}$ and again $\partial_t \ave{O_j(t)} \not\equiv 0$.
+Further, the cut-off time $T$ must be controllable by some perturbative parameter in the system \end{defi} These definitions do not require that the system has an internal mechanism that synchronizes the two sites.
+Since we simply require the existence of some initial state for which the observables are synchronized, this initial state can be finely tuned so that, in fact, the observables on the two subsystems are initially equal, and their evolutions are identical.
+To characterize synchronization that is robust to variation in initial conditions, we make the further definition.

 \begin{defi}[Robustly synchronized] If the subsystems $j$ and $k$ are stably or metastably synchronized in the observable $O$, this synchronization is \emph{robust} if $O_j(t)=P_{j,k}O_k(t)P_{j,k}$ and $\partial_t O_j(t) \not\equiv 0$ on the operator level (i.e. in the Heisenberg picture).
 Here $P_{j,k}$ is a permutation operator exchanging subsystems $j$ and $k$.
 As with the definitions of stable and meta-stable synchronization, these requirements must hold for the same respective time periods. \end{defi}